damithc/process/codingStandards/CodingStandard-Java.md

 ### **Package and Import Statements**

-**1a.
-Put every class in a package.**
+**1a. :star: Put every class in a package.**

-Every class is part of some package.
-You can use packages to organise your code.
-It will help you and other developers easily understand the code base when all the classes have been grouped in packages.
+Every class should be part of some package.

+>Rationale: It will help you and other developers easily understand the code base when all the classes have been grouped in packages.

 **1b. :star::star::star: Put related classes in a single package.**